 One day at church, a priest who was trying to impress upon him the importance of an education, taught him his first words in English: “We hold these truths to be self-evident: that all men are created equal; that they are endowed by their Creator with certain unalienable rights; that among these are life, liberty, and the pursuit of happiness.”

 These words changed the course of his life; “I fell in love with America,” he explained recently.
 He began to study English and applied for permission to emigrate to the United States.
 Although WWII delayed his plans by nearly a decade, he continued his education and by 1946 he earned a Bachelor of Arts degree from the University of Baghdad.

 A year later, he received approval to leave Iraq.
 “America opened its doors to me,” Deddeh said, explaining that he has had a deep love of America ever since.
 He settled first in Detroit, where he continued his education in the areas of political science and constitutional law.
-In 1954, he married Mary-Lynn Drake, to whom who has been been married for 63 years.
+In 1954, he married Mary-Lynn Drake, to whom he has been been married for 63 years.
 A few years later, the couple settled in Chula Vista, south of San Diego.

 His life in America became political in 1960, when he volunteered on the Kennedy for President campaign.
 “I walked a lot of precincts during the campaign,” Deddeh said, “and I met all his brothers.”

 He got a job teaching political science at a local community college and was gradually becoming more active in the local community when the assassination of President Kennedy pushed his political participation to a new level.
 “When JFK was assassinated, I cried,” he said, “I cried like a baby and then I gave the rest of my life to this country.”